-WARNING: DO NOT OVERWRITE THE \AUTOUNATTEND.XML FILE ON THE E2B partition!
+WARNING: DO NOT REPLACE THE \AUTOUNATTEND.XML FILE ON THE E2B partition!

-The E2B \AutoUnattend.xml file must be at least 100K in size and is overwritten by E2B when you boot to the Main menu.
+The E2B \AutoUnattend.xml file must be at least 100K in size and is erased and updated by E2B when you boot to the Main menu.
 It must be as large as your largest XML file (so 100K should be large enough!).

-XMLtoE2B is for use with E2B v.1.67 and later versions (earlier versions of E2B will only work correctly if you tick 'Prompt user for Repair').
+XMLtoE2B is for E2B v.1.67 and later versions (earlier versions of E2B will only work correctly if you tick 'Prompt user for Repair').

 To examine XML files, you may find the Microsoft utility XML Notepad 2007 helpful.

-1 Generate XML file using Windows AFG - use one of the three buttons to launch the correct WAFG page and create a WAFG XML file.
+1 Generate XML file using Windows AFG - use one of the buttons to launch the correct WAFG page and create a WAFG XML file.

-2 Load AFG XML file - loads a file that was generated by the Windows AFG web utility.
+2 Load WAFG XML file - Loads the file that was generated by the Windows AFG web utility.
 Only use original WAFG files (not modified or non-WAFG generated files).

-3 Set WIM file image number - If your ISO contains a \Sources\Install.wim (or .esd) file containing multiple Editions of Windows (e.g. Core + Pro), Setup will not know which image to use.
-Setting an incorrect number can result in you being prompted to choose an Edition if the image number is not consistent with the Product Key you have used (e.g. Index=1 should be used with a Windows 8 or 8.1 PROFESSIONAL Product Key).
+3 WIM file image number - If your ISO contains a \Sources\Install.wim (or .esd) file containing multiple Editions of Windows (e.g. Core + Pro), Setup will not know which image to use.
+Setting an incorrect image number can result in you being prompted to choose an Edition if the image number is not consistent with the Product Key you have used (e.g. Index=6 + Windows 10 PROFESSIONAL Product Key).